jasonhemann/21FA-CS4400/syllabus.md

      | TRACE                     |          1 |
      | Total                     |        101 |

-We (I) will calculate overall numeric grade according to this grading scheme.
+We (I) will calculate overall numeric grade according to the [Northeastern grading schema]({{ site.baseurl }}/assets/images/northeastern-grading-schema.jpg).
 Your final grades will be at least as good as the standard calculation for As, Bs, Cs, etc. To assign final letter grades at the end of the term I sum and chart the numeric scores, and break students' grades where we see inflection points (with no students' grade worse than their raw calculation).
 This means I *cannot* give you a more precise estimate of your grade than what you calculate from the raw score.

 I will base some portions of your homework and lecture quiz grades on completion and submission of the relevant exercises.
 I will